VincentGaoHJ/Terraform-AWS/README.md

 ## 2. Prerequisite

+- A GitHub account
     - Access key ID & Secret Access Key of that account
     - An AWS IAM role with S3 permissions
+- A Terraform Cloud account
 - Need to install `Keybase` in our local

 ---